tfpauly/privacy-proxy/draft-private-access-tokens.md

 - Issuer public key (ISSUER_KEY), a public key used to encrypt requests corresponding to the Issuer identified by TokenChallenge.issuer_name.

-Clients maintain a stable CLIENT_ID that they use for all communication with a specific Mediator.
-If this value changes, it will lead to token issuance failures until policy window passes.
-CLIENT_ID is a public key, where the corresponding private key CLIENT_SECRET is known only to the client.
+Clients maintain a stable CLIENT_KEY that they use for all communication with a specific Mediator.
+If this value changes, it can lead to token issuance failures until policy window passes.
+CLIENT_KEY is a public key, where the corresponding private key CLIENT_SECRET is known only to the client.

 Clients also need to be able to generate an ANON_ORIGIN_ID value that corresponds